top of page

 Furthermore, you can also purchase music samples and sample packs that have already been made to a very high standard, So it could be argued that creating genres that use beats and electronic music has never been easier.

-So although music production is hard to start with, there are so many resources and so many opportunities to learn it.
-If you are interested in doing so, make this the year you learn music production!
+So although music production can be hard to start with, there are so many resources and so many opportunities to learn it.
+I recommend checking out my beginners guide to music production here - which simply explains everything you need to get started.

 bottom of page